 By Jacki Post Ashkin, MSW, LCSW-C

-So, your child is entering his senior year in high school.
+So, your child is entering senior year in high school.
 Top dog.
-Big man on campus.
+Big shot on campus.
 The finish line is in sight.
 Congratulations!

 Now hold on to your proverbial hat.
 This year is a roller coaster ride of milestones, deadlines and transitions that will test your nerves and your relationship with your child.
 There are no easy guidelines or answers for navigating this year, but a heads-up about what’s coming may help you feel a bit more prepared.